leochilds/typescript-starter/README.md

 1. Install Docker and the Dev Containers extension.
 2. Open the command palette and select **Dev Containers: Open Folder in Container...**.

-The container uses the `mcr.microsoft.com/devcontainers/typescript-node:0-20` image and runs `npm install` after creation.
+The container uses the `mcr.microsoft.com/devcontainers/typescript-node:0-22` image and runs `npm install` after creation.

+## Prerequisites

+This project targets the latest Node.js LTS release.
+Ensure your environment uses **Node.js 22.19.0 or newer**.